Difference Between Motul RBF 600 Vs 660: Which Is Best In 2022?

 Moving to the brake fluid types, these Motul 600 vs 660 both are DOT 4 type brake fluid as you can see on the name tag and bottle.

 Besides, DOT 4 is currently the most used grade.
-If you don’t know about the grade, let me clear to you there are DOT 3, 4, 5, and 5.1 available in the market.
+If you don’t know about the grade, let me clear to you that there are DOT 3, 4, 5, and 5.1 available in the market.

 Among them, DOT 3, 4, and 5.1 types are similar to each other as they are made from glycol and allow mixing together if needed.